silverstripe/developer-docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 ## Casting

-Most objects in Silverstripe CMS extend from [ViewableData](api:SilverStripe\View\ViewableData), which means they know how to present themselves in a view context.
+Most objects in Silverstripe CMS extend from [ModelData](api:SilverStripe\Model\ModelData), which means they know how to present themselves in a view context.
 Rather than manually returning objects from your custom functions.
 You can use the `$casting` configuration property.
 This casting only happens when you get the values in a template, so calling the method in your PHP code will always return the raw value.

 > [!TIP]
-> While these examples are using `DataObject` subclasses, you can use the `$casting` configuration property on *any* `ViewableData` subclass.
+> While these examples are using `DataObject` subclasses, you can use the `$casting` configuration property on *any* `ModelData` subclass.

 ```php
 namespace App\Model;